balakrishnakarusala/Git-1/README.md

 **How to use tomcat Server?**

 In "./src/Sever/Tomcat" directory you have information about tomcat usage.
+For using tomcat server you need to add above mentoned bulid paths to your System Environment Variables.

 **How to connect MySQL database with http?**

 In "./src/Sever/Java" directory you have all your servlet code.
 By using servlets, you can connect MySQL with http.
+For Executing servlets you need to add some jar files to your "Eclipse JeeMars" IDE.
+	1) Add "servlet-api.jar file" to your project in "Eclipse JeeMars" IDE.
+Follow below mentioned steps to add "server-api.jar" file.

+		*Right click on your project then go to **"Build Path"** -> **"Configure Bulid Path"** -> **"Libraries"** -> **"External Jars"** then add file from this path "C:\Program Files\Apache Software Foundation\Tomcat 8.0\lib\servlet-api.jar".

+	2) Add "mysql-connector-java-5.1.39.jar" file to your project in "Eclipse JeeMars" IDE.
+Follow below mentioned steps to add "mysql-connector-java-5.1.39.jar" file.

+		*Right click on your project then go to **New'** -> **"New Folder" then create a new folder with a name of "external_lib".

+		*Copy "mysql-connector-java-5.1.39.jar" file from "C:\Program Files (x86)\MySQL\mysql-connector-java-5.1.39" this location and paste on this folder.

+		*Open "external_lib" folder and right click on "**mysql-connector-java-5.1.39.jar**" -> "**Build Path**" -> "**Add Build Path**". with this second jar file is added to your Servlet project.

 **How to send data to http?**